AQ's ultimate guide to

 Unlike old chemical treatments, PFAS-free DWR coatings rely directly on heat to reset and re-orient their water-repelling fibers.

-Procedure: Once the suit has drained completely, place it in a home dryer and run it on a low to medium heat cycle.
+Procedure: Once the suit has drained completely, place it in a home dryer and run it on a low heat cycle for roughly 10 minutes.
 This process reactivates the outer fibers, restoring the factory water-beading effect.

 Note: Remove the suit immediately after the cycle ends, turn it inside out, and hang it to finish drying.
 This prevents interior seam tape or adhesives from sticking together or degrading.